MALGRE-TOUT-TECH-TEAM/b2b-platform/README.md

 ## Useful Commands
 Here is a list of useful commands, that can or have been used in this project.

-# Migrations
+### Migrations
 <pre>
 sail artisan migrate:reset //rolls back all application migrations sail artisan migrate:refresh //rolls back all migrations and execute the migrate command.
 Its like recreating your entire database. sail artisan migrate:fresh // drops all tables and execute <em>migrate</em> again</pre>

-# Scaffolding
+### Scaffolding
 <pre>
-sail artisan make:model ModelName //creates a new model class with the name "ModelName".
-Can be appended with -mfsc to generate a corresponding migration, factory, seeder and controller class. sail artisan make:controller TestController //creates a new controller class with the name "TestController".
-All controller classes have to be suffixed with "Controller". sail artisan make:migration create_test_table //creates a new migration class named "create_test_table".
-Migrations are used to generate database tables. sail artisan make:seeder DataSeeder //creates a new seeder class named "DataSeeder".
+<p>Create a new model class with the name "ModelName".
+Can be appended with -mfsc to generate a corresponding migration, factory, seeder and controller class:</p>
+sail artisan make:model ModelName -mfsc | --all
+<p>Create a new controller class with the name "TestController".
+All controller classes have to be suffixed with "Controller".</p>
+sail artisan make:controller TestController
+<p>Create a new migration class named "create_test_table".
+Migrations are used to generate database tables.</p>
+sail artisan make:migration create_test_table
+<p>Create a new seeder class named "DataSeeder".
 Seeder classes are used to populate the database with data.
-For example, we are using a seeder to auto generate dummy data.</pre>
+For example, we are using a seeder to auto generate dummy data.</p>
+sail artisan make:seeder DataSeeder </pre>

-# UI
+### UI
 <p>To generate laravel UI components, you first have to download the library:</p>
 <pre>sail composer require Laravel/ui</pre>
 <p>In our project, we have used to the library to generate an authentication page with logic:</p>